Click here for all the latest updates

 Check out information about our next

-These hybrid groups will focus on a particular topic or specific service, resource or project that requires Carer engagement and partnership review.
+These focus sessions and hybrid groups will focus on a particular topic or specific service, resource or project that requires Carer engagement and partnership review.

 These focus groups may include workshops to evaluate statutory commissioned services, scrutinise available resources or explore and assess Carers lived experience and journey's through their caring roles.